fbpx

 Why Have a Prenuptial Agreement or Postnuptial Agreement

 Due to the complexity of legal issues involved in drafting these types of agreements, each person should have their own qualified attorney represent them prior to signing the contract.
 Having an experienced divorce attorney work with you during this process also ensures that any prenuptial or postnuptial agreements are legally valid and won’t adversely affect you.
+This is especially true when it comes to dividing assets in divorce later.

 When couples do not have prenuptial agreements or postnuptial agreements in place, they are subject to Colorado laws in terms of how their personal assets are allocated and who will receive property accumulated during the marriage.
 Some couples prefer to take the power into their own hands and want to be the ones who decide what happens to their assets in case a divorce happens.
-Usually, when the individuals each have an experienced attorney looking out for their interests, they are able to reach an agreement that is beneficial and fair to both people.
+Usually, when the individuals each have experienced Denver family attorneys looking out for their interests, they are able to reach an agreement that is beneficial and fair to both people.

 Free Case Evaluation